 He was fortunate to have a veteran mentor in teammate Joe Torre, who like Mazzilli was an Italian-American from Brooklyn and took the youngster under his wing.
 Weeks before the Seaver trade, Torre was named Mets manager, and the two New Yorkers would remain with the Mets for the next five years.

-By 1979 Mazzilli was one of the National League’s brightest young stars, hitting better than .300 from both sides of the plate (.302 righty, .306 lefty) with 15 home runs, 34 steals and a .395 on-base percentage, fourth in the National League.
+By 1979 Mazzilli was one of the National League’s brightest young stars, hitting better than .300 from both sides of the plate (.302 righty, .306 lefty) with 15 home runs, 34 steals, and a .395 on-base percentage, fourth in the National League.
 The Mets in the meantime had deteriorated around him.
 They lost 98 games in 1977, 96 in 1978, and 99 in 1979, finishing comfortably in last place each year.
 With attendance plummeting to historic lows, Mazzilli became a focus of the Mets’ marketing pitch.
 It was a role he was ideally suited for but uncomfortable fulfilling.

 Pizzazz on the field played into Mazzilli’s appeal as well.
 Fans cheered his basket catches and head-first slides.
 But even Mazzilli’s habit of stretching his chest as he approached the plate before at-bats broke thousands of hearts.
 Keenly conscious of his image, and of his statistics, Mazzilli clearly liked earning the adulation of fans, including members of his extended family who became a constant presence at Shea Stadium.
 But he also tried to keep a low profile off the field.
 The first Mets player to be featured in a beefcake poster giveaway day often described himself as quiet, shy, and low-key, and preferred pinball arcades to discotheques.

 Style notwithstanding, Mazzilli aspired to make an impression with substance.
 “I just want to be known as a guy who works hard and does things right,” he said in a 1980 interview.
-“I want to be known as a ballplayer’s ballplayer.”v
+“I want to be known as a ballplayer’s ballplayer.”5

 Mazzilli put on a show in the 1979 All-Star Game in Seattle.
 Entering as a pinch-hitter for Gary Matthews with the National League trailing 6-5 in the eighth, Mazzilli tied the game with an opposite-field home run off Texas relief ace Jim Kern.
 In the ninth inning, Mazzilli worked a two-out, bases-loaded walk from Ron Guidry of the Yankees, driving in what would hold up as the winning run in a 7-6 National League win.
 For Mets fans Mazzilli’s performance in what turned out to be the only All-Star Game appearance of his career ranked as one of the rare highlights of a black era in the team’s history.